spotify/scio/scio-repl/README.md

 I like 1
 ```

-To create Scio context connected to Google's Dataflow service pass Scio arguments on REPL startup -
+To create a ScioContext for Google Cloud Dataflow service pass Dataflow pipeline options on
-each `:newScio` will use those arguments for new Scio contexts.
+ REPL startup - each `:newScio` will use those arguments for new Scio contexts.
 For example:

 ```bash
 $ java -jar scio-repl/target/scala-2.11/scio-repl*-fat.jar \